Do you think that healthy food is boring? Not very interesting? Or even bland?

 That's what I thought and certainly back in the 80s when I was growing up, healthy food either wasn't available or when it was, it tasted like dry cardboard.

-A lot of things have changed since then, so when I recently had the opportunity to work on a Healthy Business Retreat with fabulous nutritionist Claire Stone, I was very happy to be introduced to a whole range of tasty treats.
+A lot of things have changed since then, so when I recently had the opportunity to work on a Healthy Business Retreat with my friend Claire, I was very happy to be introduced to a whole range of tasty treats.
 And I'm glad to say that healthy food can indeed be very tasty!

 There was only one thing that slightly worried me, when I helped Claire to unpack the food shopping delivery.
 There was no bread!